 The Exotic cat (or Exotic Shorthair) is like the short-haired Persian; He is a gorgeous cat with teddy bear eyes and childish air that attracts the sympathies of cat lovers.
 It is the ideal cat for those who like the company and the majesty of the Persian, but cannot devote much time to the care of its coat: indeed, unlike the latter, its dress has short hair.

-This is undoubtedly a great advantage, especially during periods of molting: his coat will not invade every corner of the house.
+This is undoubtedly a great advantage, especially during molting periods: his coat will not invade every corner of the house.
 The Exotic Shorthair is affectionate and good-natured, but it should not be forgotten that he resents being treated and handled like a toy.

 The origins of the Exotic Shorthair

-In any case, one chooses specimens with short hair, a round head, and a robust body, to obtain a cat with a soft expression and with the morphological characteristics of the Persian, having abundant, woolly, and very soft fur, but short.
-Although the journey to create the Exotic was long and difficult, today it is considered the American cat par excellence.
+In any case, one chooses specimens with short hair, a round head, and a robust body to obtain a cat with a soft expression and with the morphological characteristics of the Persian, having abundant, woolly, and very soft fur but short.
+Although the journey to create the Exotic was long and complicated, today, he is considered the American cat par excellence.
 The breed was officially recognized in 1967, thanks to the interest of Jane Martin, a CFA (Cat Fanciers' Association) judge.

 The Ideal Cat

 The robust and compact build of the Exotic Shorthair makes him a powerful but not very agile cat.
 Of robust build and moderately tall, he appears short and stocky.
 His frame is heavy, his muscles well developed, and his chest and broad shoulders.

 The head is ample and round, with a high and round forehead.
 The muzzle is short and broad, with well-developed and round cheeks.
 The nose is short, and it is placed just under the round eyes.
 The neck is very robust and short.
 The ears are small, set well apart, rounded at the tip, and rich in hair inside.